Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 Sand Dollar Beach is on the southern end of the Big Sur Coastline.
 The crescent-shaped shoreline is the region’s longest and most continuous strand of beach.
 It also retains the region’s turquoise blue waters and scenic mountain backdrop.

-Beachcombers look for the namesake sand dollars, and rockhounds search for minerals like jade.
+Beachcombers traveling through Big Sur with kids look for the namesake sand dollars.
 Jade Cove is located on the southern part of the beach, named for the beautiful rocks found there.
 You can still find small bits, but, not surprisingly, the most valuable stones were hauled out long ago.

 This beach gets more day-use visitors than others in the area, but its larger size provides plenty of elbow room.